HumanCompatibleAI/overcooked_ai/README.md

 ```
 pip install overcooked-ai
 ```
 Note that PyPI releases are stable but infrequent.
-For the most up-to-date development features, build from source
+For the most up-to-date development features, build from source with `pip install -e .`.

 ### Building from source 🔧